Bijita02/DSA-Queue-Simulator/README.md

 **Windows (Manual):**
 - Download SDL2 from https://www.libsdl.org/
+- Extract it to a convenient folder.
-- Configure include and library paths
+- Configure your compiler to include SDL2 include and library paths
 ---

 ### Building the Project